filecoin-project/lotus/documentation/en/cli-lotus-miner.md

    lotus-miner storage-deals command [command options] [arguments...]

 COMMANDS:
      import-data          Manually import data for a deal list                 List all deals for this miner selection            Configure acceptance criteria for storage deal proposals set-ask              Configure the miner's ask
      get-ask              Print the miner's ask
      set-blocklist        Set the miner's list of blocklisted piece CIDs get-blocklist        List the contents of the miner's piece CID blocklist reset-blocklist      Remove all entries from the miner's piece CID blocklist set-seal-duration    Set the expected time, in minutes, that you expect sealing sectors to take.
 Deals that start before this duration will be rejected. pending-publish      list deals waiting in publish queue retry-publish        retry publishing a deal
+     async-contract-deal  Async deal with client contract
      help, h              Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help (default: false)